LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Ternium S.A. To Contact The Firm

 Telephone: (877) 247-4292 or (212) 983-9330

 The lawsuit has been filed in the U.S. District Court for the Eastern District of New York on behalf of all those who purchased Ternium securities between May 1, 2014 and November 27, 2018 (the "Class Period").
 The case, Ulbricht v.
-Ternium S.A. et al, No. 18-cv-06801 was filed on November 29, 2018.
+Ternium S.A. et al, No. 18-cv-06801 was filed on November 29, 2018 and has been assigned to Judge Pamela Ki Mai Chen.

 The lawsuit focuses on whether the Company and its executives violated federal securities laws by making false and/or misleading statements and/or failing to disclose that: (1) Paolo Rocca, Ternium's Chairman, knew that one of his company's executives paid cash to government officials from 2009 to 2012 to expedite compensation payments for the sale of Ternium's Sidor unit; (2) this conduct would lead Rocca to be charged in a graft scheme and subject Ternium, its affiliates, and/or its executives to heightened governmental scrutiny; and (3) as a result, Ternium's public statements were materially false and/or misleading at all relevant times.